WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step1-Make-Turtles/README.md

 ![Example coordinates](screen_grid.png "Example coordinates")

-Once you have selected your coordinates save your code and run it.
-Then adjust the coordinates until the positions of the turtles looks good.
+Once you have selected your coordinates for the two turtles save your code and run it.
+If you're not happy with the positions adjust the coordinates until the positions of the turtles looks good.

 >### Special Note if you are writing your code with the *Visual Studio Code* editor:
 >